akilby/arcos/README.md

 * Kilby, Angela (2021). [*Opioids for the masses: Welfare Tradeoffs in the Regulation of Narcotic Pain Medications.*](https://angelakilby.com/pdfs/AKilbyWelfare_2022-01.pdf)
 * Guo, Jiapei, Angela Kilby, and Mindy Marks (2021). [*The Impact of Scope-of-Practice Restrictions on Access to Medical Care.*](https://angelakilby.com/pdfs/GuoKilbyMarksNursePractitioners_2022-01.pdf)
-* Kilby, Angela. *The Medicaid Expansion and Increased Access to Prescription Medications: Implications for the Opioid Overdose Crisis.*
+* Kilby, Angela (2021). *The Medicaid Expansion and Increased Access to Prescription Medications: Implications for the Opioid Overdose Crisis.*